DangerMounce/video_creation/README.md

 1. **Load environment variables**: Loads the API key from the `.env` file using the `dotenv` package.
 2. **Generate Video Data**: Prepares the video data to be sent to the Synthesia API.
 3. **Create Video**: Sends a request to the Synthesia API to create a video with the specified data.
-4. **Check Video Status**: Polls the Synthesia API every 3 seconds to check if the video is complete.
+4. **Check Video Status**: Polls the Synthesia API every 120 seconds to check if the video is complete.
-5. **Download Video**: Once the video is complete, it downloads the video and saves it to the `downloads` folder with the filename `chris` and the appropriate file extension.
+5. **Download Video**: Once the video is complete, it downloads the video and saves it to the `downloads` folder with the filename of the same name as the DOCX file and the appropriate file extension.

 ## Dependencies